 But the fastest way to fix a weak point is to do specific work in my opinion; it’s just more efficient than hammering the full lift and hoping it corrects itself.
 Got weak triceps on bench?
 Fine, you could just bench more.
 But direct triceps work of varying type will likely fix it faster.
 Do it along with full competition work to make sure it integrates into the full movement (doing only the assistance work doesn’t work) and then rotate out when you find a new weak point.

-Bodybuilding work is done by the Chinese well.
+Bodybuilding work is used in Chinese Olympic weightlifting as well.
 Apparently the lifters pick two bodyparts or exercises at the end of their workouts and do something like 8-10 sets of 8-10 reps or “until they get bored”.
 They figure that a larger muscle is a potentially stronger muscle and the most efficient way to gain muscle is with straight-up hypertrophy zone training.

 The Olympic lifts are actually kind of crap for building muscle and if people wonder why the Chinese lifters are so jacked, it’s because they do bodybuilding work which is by far and away the most efficient way to get bigger muscles.